We all have times when out thinking, emotions, feelings and life in general are not moving the way we would like.

 4. An Awareness of the State of my Heart

 I was reading the highly recommended book, “Untethered Soul” by Michael Singer, and he talked about the heart being either open or closed.
 When our heart is closed, we become contracted.
 As a visual person, I imagine it like a walnut shell, all tightly contracted and wrinkly.
 Impenetrable.
 We shut out life in all forms.

 When our heart is open, we are connected to source.
 We allow life to flow in ecstasy at our feet.
 Things become possible, other doors open, people respond to us with light and joy.
-The practice of checking to see if our heart is open or closed is a powerfully simple one.
+The practice of checking to see if my heart is open or closed is a powerfully simple one.

 Of course we close our heart to protect it, but in truth, how can shutting out life really protect us?

 Is your heart open or closed?
 If it is closed, what will get it back open?